 We offer a range of talks and practical sessions specifically for secondary age groups.
 All are detailed below and bookable now.
-We also have a selection of resources you can use with your group.
+We also have a selection of teacher-led resources you can use with your group.

 For more information and booking please contact Catherine James, Education Assistant